scionproto/scion/doc/cryptography/drkey.rst

 ------------------
 ASes will be allowed to prefetch keys some time before the key for the current epoch expires.
-This period must be long enough to allow every remote AS to attempt the key prefetching enough times to be succesful even in the presence of failures.
+This period must be long enough to allow every remote AS to attempt the key prefetching enough times to be successful even in the presence of failures.
 However, this period should not be too long, since the issuer AS is not assumed to carry out any changes once it has issued keys for a given epoch (e.g. modifying SV epoch duration, rotating the master secret, etc.).